|

 Your initialization script is a normal Praat script that is run as soon as you start Praat.

-On Unix or MacOS X, you create an initialization script by creating a file named "praat-startUp" in the directory /usr/local, or putting a file ".praat-user-startUp" or "praat-user-startUp" in your home directory (if you rename the Praat executable, these names have to change as well).
+On Unix or macOS, you create an initialization script by creating a file named "praat-startUp" in the folder /usr/local, or putting a file “.praat-user-startUp” or “praat-user-startUp” in your home folder (if you rename the Praat executable, these names have to change as well).

 If you have more than one of these files, they are run in the above order.